My Obsession with Transferware

 Transferware

-My favorite pattern of all time is called Asiatic Pheasant.
-I can’t explain why I have seen this exact plate with three different manufacturers listed on the bottom: Royal Stafford, Wedgewood, and Johnson Brothers.
+My favorite pattern is the Asiatic Pheasant.
+I can’t explain why I have seen this exact plate with three manufacturers listed on the bottom: Royal Stafford, Wedgewood, and Johnson Brothers.
+But it just means this pattern is easier to find, right?

-I am slightly embarrassed to say that I own these plates in five different colors: black, blue, red, pink, turquoise, and green.
-A few months ago I found the dinner plates at Home Goods (for $5 each).
+I am slightly embarrassed to say that I own these dinner plates in five different colors: black, blue, red, pink, turquoise, and green.
+A few years ago, I found them at Home Goods (for $5 each).

 I think I like the black plates the best.